 If traditional hallmarks of the Japan winter season—snow, frigid weather and the opportunity to ski—are your top priorities, the warmer islands of Shikoku and Kyushu probably aren’t for you.
 On the other hand, if you want to explore underrated Japanese cities like Kochi and Nagasaki, discover lesser-known treasures like Ritsurin garden and Kotohira-gu temple and see otherworldly nature like the Iya Valley and Naruto Whirlpools with almost no one else around, these islands are an ideal choice.
 Note that if you visit Japan in December, neither of these islands may be very cold yet.

 Perhaps the strangest destination option for Japan winter travel is sub-tropical Okinawa, but not for the reasons you’re thinking.
 To be sure, while seeing Okinawa’s unique species of cherry blossoms is a pretty singular experience, you shouldn’t be expecting beach time on Tokashiki Island or at Kabira Bay on Ishigaki.
-In fact, when I went to Okinawa in winter, it was downright cold, not to mention cloudy and rainy almost the entire time.
-Certainly, it’s an interesting choice, is not a completely enjoyable one!
+Of course, it could still be possible, particularly if you choose to visit during early winter (so, December) or later in the season, in early-to-mid March.

 Things to Do in Japan in Winter (Besides Ski)